ilyess-sellami/PhishSOC-Lab/README.md

 - You can use your example file from /config/local_rules.xml on your GitHub project.

+- ⚠️ Note: The local_rules.xml provided are just for testing.
+You can create your own rules and test them following the steps below.

 **3.2 Restart the Wazuh Manager container**

 ```bash